-Over the years Quinoa has become very popular, it is even considered to be a superfood.
-It is not surprising at all that this seed is so sought after.
-Afterall it is very versatile and can be used to prepare many dishes.
+Over the years, quinoa has become very popular; it is even considered to be a Superfood.
+So it is not surprising at all that this seed is so sought after.

 What Is Quinoa?

 Quinoa (pronounced ‘keen-wah’) is an ancient ‘grain’ that is high in protein and easy to prepare.
-It is not a true grain but actually a seed from a species of plant called goosefoot.
+However, it is not a true grain but actually, a seed from a species of plant called goosefoot.

 Other plants that are also members of the goosefoot family are spinach, Swiss chard, and beets.
-It is the perfect alternative to starchy rice, potato, and pasta and it is also gluten-free.
-It is it is delicate, fluffy and nutty.
+It is the perfect alternative to starchy rice, potato, and pasta, and it is also gluten-free.
+It is delicate, fluffy, and nutty.

-There are many varieties of quinoa and the seeds are in many colors, even though the white is the most popular here in the USA, we can also find black and red seeds.
+There are many varieties of quinoa, and the seeds are in many colors; even though white is the most popular here in the USA, we can also find black and red seeds.

-Quinoa is very nutritious ‘grain', having many health benefits it has been enjoyed for thousands of years by the Incas.
+Quinoa is a very nutritious ‘grain,’ having many health benefits; it has been enjoyed for thousands of years by the Incas.
 Quinoa is a complete protein, meaning it contains all nine essential amino acids.